veniamin-ilmer/go-vs-rust-primes/README.md

 To make things fair, I made sure to use exactly the same algorithm in both languages.

-## Attempt 1: Simply calculate if each number is prime.
+## Attempt 1: Simply calculate if each number is prime
 The way to tell if a number is prime, is by trying to divide it by different numbers.
 If it's not divisible by any numbers, it's prime.

 An efficient way to do this, is to iterate from 2 up to the square root of the number.